12 of the Best Mexico Vacation Destinations

 Discover the tiny Yucatán island of Cozumel

 Cozumel’s glamour is so attractive that the shopping plazas along the waterfront stay congested much of the year.
-Try fishing or diving charter boat to discover the shallow reefs along the coast.
+Try fishing or diving charter boats to discover the shallow reefs along the coast.

 Amazed by the authentic character of Puebla

-It is a colonial city that sits southeast of Mexico City and is filled with 365 churches.
-Has astonishing Talavera pottery and sweet and spicy cuisine.
+It is a colonial city that sits southeast of Mexico City and has 365 churches.
+Has great Talavera pottery and sweet and spicy cuisine.

-A must-try recipe called mole poblano which is made with numerous ingredients, including chiles, meat, chocolate, cinnamon, and garlic) and chiles en nogada (chiles stuffed with beef together with fruit like peaches, apples, pomegranate seeds, and walnut sauce).
+A must-try recipe called mole poblano is made with numerous ingredients, including chiles, meat, chocolate, cinnamon, and garlic) and chiles en nogada (chiles stuffed with beef and fruit like peaches, apples, pomegranate seeds, and walnut sauce).
 Travel to Callejón de Los Sapos to listen to live music.

 Every place has distinct characteristics and uniqueness.
 We just need to explore the inside and out of it.